StuartDambi/hypergadgets/README.md

 Hyper Gadgets Uganda is an Ecommerce store located in Kampala, Uganda.
 [Live Link](https://hypergadgets.tech).
 Project was build using Nextjs.
+Project was built to demonstrate frontend skills and also learn working with Nextjs

 ## Getting Started